Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Problem Formulation

 where ${{\rm{M}}_\alpha }(\cdot)$ extracts features (e.g., geometry, color).
 However, since ${N_{\rm{O}}}$ often differs from ${N_{\rm{D}}}$, a strict bijection is impractical.
 Consequently, classical methods approximate this using nearest-neighbor search to compute the symmetric distortion:

 where ${\varphi _{{\rm{O}} \to {\rm{D}}}}$ denotes the injective mapping determined by nearest-neighbor search.
 Due to the unordered nature of point cloud data and the random distribution of points in space, a simple nearest-neighbor search may result in incorrect mapping.
-For example, if the points in ${{\bf{P}}^O}$ are denser than those in ${{\bf{P}}^D}$ or if there is a spatial distribution bias between the two, the nearest-neighbor search leads to inaccurate matches.
-This, in turn, would affect the calculation of feature differences and, ultimately, the distortion measurement, as shown in Fig.\ref{fig1}.
+For example, if the points in \ADDCZ{${{\bf{P}}^{\rm{O}}}$} are denser than those in \ADDCZ{${{\bf{P}}^{\rm{D}}}$} or if there is a spatial distribution bias between the two, the nearest-neighbor search leads to inaccurate matches.
+This, in turn, would affect the calculation of feature differences and, ultimately, the distortion measurement.
 To achieve accurate feature correspondence, in our earlier work\cite{ref20}, we obtained a bijective set of point features by using a feature interpolation function.
 However, this method only utilized single-scale luminance values.
-Additionally, the distortion calculation method based on points struggles to account for changes in the local structure of the point cloud, leading to distortion results that differ from actual perception.
+Additionally, \ADDCZ{the point-based methods} struggle to account for changes in the local structure of the point cloud, leading to distortion results that differ from actual perception.